thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-disaster-recovery.md

 <properties
-   pageTitle="Récupération d’urgence Azure Service Fabric | Microsoft Azure" description="Azure Service Fabric offre les fonctionnalités nécessaires pour gérer tous les types d’incidents.
-Cet article décrit les types d’incidents qui peuvent se produire et comment les gérer." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Azure Service Fabric disaster recovery | Microsoft Azure" description="Azure Service Fabric offers the capabilities necessary to deal with all types of disasters.
+This article describes the types of disasters that can occur and how to deal with them." services="service-fabric" documentationCenter=".net" authors="seanmck"